How to start a fishing lure business: your first cast

 Establish your quality standards

 Your reputation depends on consistency.
 Create a quality checklist for every lure.
 It should confirm the lure swims straight, the paint is durable, and the hooks are secure.
-Aim for a defect rate below 3% for bubbles, crooked hooks, or color inconsistencies.
+Aim for a defect rate below 3 percent for bubbles, crooked hooks, or color inconsistencies.

 Plan your growth